 If it’s been a while since your last eye exam, we’ll share the top 5 reasons you should schedule an eye exam today!

-The first reason you should schedule an eye exam is that your eye doctor can spot signs of trouble happening elsewhere in your body during an eye exam.
+The first reason you should schedule an eye exam is that your eye doctor can spot signs of trouble happening elsewhere in your body.

 Did you know the only place in your body where blood vessels can be seen directly is in your retina?

-When your eye doctor examines your retina, the light-sensitive layer in the back of your eye, they can examine your blood vessels and spot early signs of underlying health issues of which you may not be aware, such as diabetes, hypertension, and high cholesterol.
+When your eye doctor examines your retina, the light-sensitive layer in the back of your eye, they can examine your blood vessels.
+By doing this, they can spot early signs of underlying health issues of which you may not be aware, such as diabetes, hypertension, and high cholesterol.

-The second reason to get regular eye exams is to prevent damage from eye disease.
+The second reason to get regular eye exams is to prevent damage from eye diseases.

-There are some sight-threatening eye diseases that have little to no symptoms in the early stages, and the only way to know you have them is by getting an eye exam.
+Some sight-threatening eye diseases have little to no symptoms in the early stages, and the only way to know you have them is by getting an eye exam.

 - Diabetic eye disease can cause vision loss in diabetics, and there may be mild or no symptoms in the early stages.

-- Macular degeneration is another serious eye disease without symptoms in the early stages and progresses gradually, so by the time you notice vision loss, the disease is in an advanced stage, and there currently is no cure for it.
+- Macular degeneration is another serious eye disease without symptoms in the early stages and progresses gradually.
+By the time you notice vision loss, the disease is in an advanced stage, and there currently is no cure for it.